How to Fix “iMessage Not Delivered” on Your iPhone

-Delivered typically means the other person received the message on their device; Read means the recipient has tapped on it.
+Delivered means the other person received the message on their device.
+Read means the recipient has tapped on it.
 Of course, this doesn’t mean they’ve actually read it—it only means the message has been opened.
-Don’t panic if you don’t hear back immediately: they might have clicked on it but subsequently got distracted.
+Don’t panic if you don’t hear back immediately; they might have selected it but subsequently got distracted.

-But don’t worry, it’s easy to turn off read receipts.
-Just go to Settings > Messages > Send Read Receipts.
-In fact, this subsection of Settings will prove essential if you have any issues with iMessages.
+You can toggle read receipts for yourself by going to Settings > Messages > Send Read Receipts.
+In fact, this subsection of Settings will prove essential if you have any issues with iMessage.

 Why Does iMessage Read “Delivered” When It’s Not?

 Sometimes, a message will say it’s been received, but the recipient will insist they never got it.
-You shouldn’t automatically think they’re lying, because there are numerous reasons this might happen.
+You shouldn’t automatically think they’re lying: there are numerous reasons this might happen.

-It could just be a quirk of iMessages, but equally, it could be that it’s been delivered to another device.
-If your contact has, for instance, an iPhone, iPad, and Mac all signed in with the same Apple ID, your message might have appeared on one of these other devices, not their smartphone.
+It could be a quirk of iMessages, but equally, it could be that the message was delivered to another device.
+If your contact has an iPhone, iPad, and Mac all signed in with the same Apple ID, your message could’ve appeared on one of these other devices, not their smartphone.

 In theory, this shouldn’t cause a problem—your message should show across all devices.
-However, as we’ll see, iOS is far from perfect…
+However, as we’ll see, iMessage is far from perfect in this regard.

 Common Reasons iMessage Won’t Deliver